PVC Fittings and PVC Connection Guide –

 Source - ebay.com

 Adapters, also known as reducing couplings, are an incredibly handy fitting.
 The purpose of these fittings is to change the end type of the pipe, allowing it to join with pipes and fittings of many sizes.
-They have slip socket or threaded ends to join with countless varieties of pipes.
-Adapters can be male and female threaded as well as socket and spigots.
+They have slip sockets or threaded ends to join with countless varieties of pipes.
+Adapters can be male and female threaded, as well as sockets and spigots.

 Bushings, Source - Calam.net

-Bushings are very similar to adapters, but it used for connecting pipes of different diameters by reducing the fitting.
+Bushings are very similar to adapters but it used for connecting pipes of different diameters by reducing the fitting.
 Bushings are also generally threaded, separating them from other fittings.
 This makes tweaking with different kinds of connections and maintenance easier.
-Bushings are commonly found in landscaping, agriculture, and aquaculture applications as it is better at handelling water than metal fittings that many corrode.
+Bushings are commonly found in landscaping, agriculture, and aquaculture applications as it is better at handling water than metal fittings that many corrode.